Kimagut/Customer-Churn-Prediction/README.md

 **Null Hypothesis (Ho):** Customers with higher monthly charges are more likely to churn due to cost considerations.
 **Alternative Hypothesis (Ha):** Customers with higher monthly charges are less likely to churn due to cost considerations.

+## Recommendations

+## Getting Started
+1. Navigate to the project directory: `LP2-Customer-Churn-Machine-Learning-Predictions`
+2. Explore the Jupyter notebooks for detailed steps and code execution.
+3. Check out the Power BI dashboard for interactive visualizations.
+4. Read the published article for a comprehensive understanding of the project.

+## License

+This project is licensed under the [MIT License]().

+## Author

+Brian Kimagut

+Connect with me on LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/kimagut/)